dqops/dqo/docs/checks/column/pii/contains-usa-phone-percent.md

 **Check description**

+Detects USA phone numbers in text columns.
 Verifies that the percentage of rows that contains USA phone number in a column does not exceed the maximum accepted percentage.
 Stores a separate data quality check result for each daily partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|